bogdanvuk/phd/source/efti.rst

 The DT node insertion algorithm ...............................

 Each time a node is to be added to the DT, whether it is the root node for the DT initialization or any other node in the mutation procedure, the node's test needs to be initialized.
-Initializing the test coefficients with random numbers proved to be an impediment to the evolution process, since there is a rather small probability for a node test generated in this way to provide a useful split in the attribute space, i.e. a split that divides instances of different classes.
+Initializing the test coefficients with random numbers proved to be an impediment to the evolutionary process, since there is a rather small probability for a node test generated in this way to provide a useful split in the attribute space, i.e. a split that divides instances of different classes.
 With this, completely random, procedure, the hyperplane usually lands completely outside the attribute space region where the instances are located, where the :num:`Figure #fig-split-init-miss1` shows one such hyperplane as an example.
 Even if the hyperplane intersects the area of the attribute space where the instances reside, the split can still be ineffective in the way that it does not help distinguish between instances of different classes, i.e. it does not contribute to the DT accuracy, where the :num:`Figure #fig-split-init-miss2` shows one such hyperplane as an example.
 This influences the algorithm convergence negatively, in that it takes too many generations to relocate the ill-positioned hyperplane to the location where it starts contributing to the accuracy of the DT individual.

 .. subfigstart::